ilya-klyuchnikov/ttlite/README.md

-## SuperSpec v1.0 (alpha) - SuperCompiler for Martin-Löf Type Theory
+## SuperSpec v1.0 - SuperCompiler for Martin-Löf Type Theory

-SuperSpec v0.2 is an interpreter, type-checker and supercompiler for Martin-Löf Type Theory (TT).
+SuperSpec v1.0 is an interpreter, type-checker and supercompiler for Martin-Löf Type Theory (TT).

 The main feature of the supercompiler is that for any transformation performed by the supercompiler a proof of correctness is provided.